taskcluster/azure-blob-storage/README.md

 process writes to the blob while `modifier` is executing, `modify` will automatically fetch the updated blob and call `modifier` again, retrying several times.

+Note that the `modifier` function must be synchronous.

 ### AppendDataBlob operations